 Homelessness can happen to anyone.
 The best way to beat homelessness is to prevent it before it takes hold.
 There are always options.
 Let us help you find a path that’s right for you.

 Talk to us so we can help you find a solution for your immediate problem.
+Cafs offers programs to assist with those who are at risk of, or are experiencing homelessness.
 Maybe you’re running short of funds this month and can’t afford food plus rent.
-We can help you out with a food voucher, so the rent gets paid.
+There may be ways that Cafs can support you so you can pay your rent.

 Perhaps you need help pulling a rental bond together.
 We can put you in touch with the right organisation to assist you.
-Or maybe you need emergency housing.
+Or maybe you need emergency housing, of which Cafs offers assistance for those in the Hepburn and Moorabool regions.
 Whatever it might be, we’ll find a way to support you.

 Our support is not just about solving your housing problem.
 When we connect with you, we look for ways we can support you in the long term.